-- valuing the rich diversity of people living and working in the Borough and acting in a positive way so that all sections of the community are able to play a part in improving the quality of life in Kensington & Chelsea. - adopting a structure which is representative of the various stakeholders, with open and transparent decision-making and commitment to community consultation and involvement and which is reviewed from time to time to ensure that it is still fit for its purpose. - recognising the general obligation that public money should be used widely and therefore the interests of those whose financial support pays for these services are acknowledged.
+- valuing the rich diversity of people living and working in the Borough and acting in a positive way so that all sections of the community are able to play a part in improving the quality of life in Kensington and Chelsea. - adopting a structure which is representative of the various stakeholders, with open and transparent decision-making and commitment to community consultation and involvement and which is reviewed from time to time to ensure that it is still fit for its purpose. - recognising the general obligation that public money should be used wisely and therefore that the interests of those whose financial support pays for these services should be acknowledged.

-The Voluntary and Community sector has taken a leading role in the development of the Kensington and Chelsea Partnership developing the vision set out at the start of this document.
+The voluntary and community sector has taken a leading role in the development of the Kensington and Chelsea Partnership and developing the vision set out at the start of this document.
 Particular emphasis has been placed on engaging and consulting with hard to reach and marginalized groups.

-Delivering through partnership

-Membership of the Kensington & Chelsea Partnership Steering Group

-The Public Sector

-Kensington and Chelsea College (1 The Head of Kensington and Chelsea

-seat) College

-The Council (3 seats) The Leader of the Council

-2 Cabinet Members

-The Local Health Service (1 seat) Chief Executive, Kensington & Chelsea

-Primary Care Group

-The Police (1 seat) The Borough Commander

-The Voluntary and Community Sector

-Local Residents (2 seats) One representative to be elected from the

-Kensington and Chelsea Society

-PROCESS FOR NOMINATING SECOND

-REPRESENTATIVE TO BE INSERTED

-FOLLOWING STEERING GROUP

-MEETING 20-03.

-The Forum of Faiths (1 seat) Forum to elect a representative

-The Social Councils (2 seats) The Directors of the Social Councils (the

-two Social Councils are in the process of

-merging)

-T. V. L. C 1,05

-The Voluntary Organisations Forum VOF to nominate one representative for

-(VOF) (3 seats) each of the following interest groups:

-Children and Young People

-Education and Employment

-Arts and Culture

-The Business Sector

-Business Representative (1 seat) To be appointed.
+Delivering through partnership Membership of the Kensington and Chelsea Partnership Steering Group The business sector Business Representative (1 seat) Representative from the Kensington and Chelsea Chamber of Commerce The public sector A Strategic Training Provider (1 seat) Representative from the Learning and Skills Council The Council (3 seats) The Leader of the Council 2 Cabinet Members The Local Health Service (1 seat) Chief Executive, Kensington and Chelsea Primary Care Trust The Police (1 seat) The Borough Commander The voluntary and community sector Local Residents (2 seats) One representative from the Kensington and Chelsea Society One representative from the Kensington and Chelsea Residents' Association Local Faith Groups (1 seat) One representative from the Forum of Faiths The Social Council (1 seat) The Director of Kensington and Chelsea Social Council The Voluntary Organisations Forum (VOF) (4 seats) VOF to nominate one representative for each of the following interest groups: Children and Young People Education and Employment Arts and Culture 1 other